Yvan Muller: Single-seaters

-After competing in French Formula Renault and French Formula Three, he won the British Formula Two championship title in 1992 and competed in the FIA Formula 3000 Championship in 1993.
+After competing in French Formula Renault and French Formula Three, Muller won the British Formula Two championship title in 1992 and competed in the FIA Formula 3000 Championship in 1993.
 His sister Cathy Muller had previously contested four races in this category between 1986 and 1988.

 French Supertouring Championship, Italian Superturismo and Super Tourenwagen Cup

-1994 Yvan Muller made his debut in French Supertouring Championship with Team BMW Fina finishing third while the following year he became Champion.
-In 1996 due to lack of manufacturers involved he decide to pass to Audi Sport Italia and to compete in Italian Superturismo Championship finishing fourth overall.
-After one season he moved to STW in order to develop the new Audi A4 front wheel.
-He ended seventh and in 1998 he passed to BTCC.
+In 1994, Muller made his debut in French Supertouring Championship with Team BMW Fina finishing third while the following year he became Champion.
+In 1996, due to lack of manufacturers involved, he decided to pass to Audi Sport Italia and to compete in Italian Superturismo Championship finishing fourth overall.
+After one season, he moved to STW in order to develop the new Audi A4 front wheel.
+He ended seventh, and in 1998, he passed to BTCC.

-Three years later Muller was called by N.Technology to run with Alfa Romeo 156 to help Alfa Romeo and Giovanardi to win the European Super Touring Championship 2001.
+Three years later, Muller was called by N.Technology to run with Alfa Romeo 156 to help Alfa Romeo and Giovanardi to win the European Super Touring Championship 2001.

 British Touring Car championship

-Yvan Muller started his BTCC career in 1998 replacing Audi Vice Champion Frank Biela that in the while came back in STW.
-Muller thanks to his major experience with front wheel Audi A4 got three podium and finished 7th in the 1998 championship while his teammate John Bintcliffe finished just 15th.
-After Audi withdraw at the end of 1998 BTCC, Yvan moved to the Vauxhall Motorsport team run by Triple Eight Race Engineering for 1999 alongside John Cleland using the Vauxhall Vectra.
-He would win his first BTCC race at round 7 Brands Hatch, he would eventually finish 6th in the championship while teammate John Cleland finished 13th.
+Muller started his BTCC career in 1998 replacing Audi Vice Champion Frank Biela that in the while came back in STW.
+Muller thanks to his major experience with front wheel Audi A4 got three podium and finished seventh in the 1998 championship while his teammate John Bintcliffe finished just 15th.
+After Audi withdraw at the end of 1998 BTCC, Muller moved to the Vauxhall Motorsport team run by Triple Eight Race Engineering for 1999 alongside John Cleland using the Vauxhall Vectra.
+He would win his first BTCC race at round 7 Brands Hatch, he would eventually finish sixth in the championship while teammate John Cleland finished 13th.
 2000 was the last year for the Super Tourers in the BTCC.
 Muller drove for Vauxhall again while Jason Plato and Vincent Radermecker joined after leaving Renault and Volvo who pulled out at the end of 1999.
-The Frenchman finished as the top driver for Vauxhall in 4th in the championship behind all three Ford drivers (Alain Menu, Anthony Reid and Rickard Rydell).
+Muller finished as the top driver for Vauxhall in fourth in the championship behind all three Ford drivers (Alain Menu, Anthony Reid and Rickard Rydell).

 Muller driving for Vauxhall at Brands Hatch during the 2004 British Touring Car Championship season.